spiral/docs/application/views.md

 ```

 ## View Cache
-Spiral framework Stempler engine is extremelly slow for view compilation (Twig is not the god of speed as well), to improve your project performance view component provides engines universal settings to enable and disable compilication cache, such setting is located in a view config:
+Spiral framework Stempler engine is extremelly compiler, to improve your project performance view component provides engines universal settings to enable and disable compilication cache, such setting is located in a view config:

 ```php
 'cache'       => [